 What to expect in worship

-Our worship services are held weekly at Immanuel at 10:00 am each Sunday morning (during the winter months) and 9:00 am each morning (during the summer months).
+Our worship services are held weekly at Immanuel at 9:00 am each Sunday morning.
 See the service times at the bottom of the page for more information.
-We also have Bible Class (high school age or older) and Sunday School (ages Prek-8th grade) that starts at 8:45 am during the winter months.
+We also have Bible Class (high school age or older) and Sunday School (ages Prek-8th grade) that starts shortly after worship ends.

 Special services are held on holidays in mornings or evenings.
 Our special services are: Thanksgiving Eve evening, Christmas Eve evening, Christmas Day morning, New Years Eve evening, Wednesday evenings during the season of Lent, Maundy Thursday evening, and Good Friday morning and evening.

 Our worship services are designed to be a two-way conversation with God.
 He speaks to us through his Word and Sacraments, and we speak to him through our prayers, praises and offerings.

 Attending church somewhere for the first time can be intimidating.
 Here are some common worries:

 - “I would feel very uncomfortable if they made me stand up and say something.”
 We assure you, we won’t embarrass you in this or any other way.
 We want you to feel comfortable and at home with us.
 Church should be an enjoyable and uplifting experience.
 We promise to do all we can so you can learn about your Savior.
 You are welcome to simply come, sit, and observe.
 You will not be put on the spot!